-Making the best use of resources one is privileged to manage is a core value of a successful business or agency.
-Protection and management of actionable records are critical components of the business process, and core to the efficient administration of the agency.
+Making the best use of resources one is privileged to manage is a core value of a sustainable successful business or agency.
+Access, protection and management of actionable records are critical components within the business process, and core to the efficient administration of the enterprise.

-The reduction was brought about by virtualizing of our server farm and discarding copy machines, plus updating insulation and making strategic changes to the climate control systems.
-These steps combined to bring monthly energy expense under $490.
+The reduction was brought about by virtualization of our internal server farm, discarding all copy machines, updating insulation and a strategic change to the climate control system.
+These steps combined to reduce energy expense below $500 a month.

 A graduate of Jesuit High School (Portland, OR), company founder, Peter Frix received a BA in Management with minor studies in Industrial Engineering and Metaphysics, from the University of Portland.
 He is a Certified Document Imaging Architek (CDIA) with additional certification as an Electronic Information Records Manager (CEIRM) from the University of Washington.